lvisintini/xwing-rulebook/outputs/urr-swx.md

 - Cloak tokens are not removed during the End phase.

-At the start of the Activation phase, after players have resolved all other abilities that trigger at the start of the Activation phase, each ship may spend a cloak token to decloak, starting with the ship with the lowest pilot skill (using initiative to break ties).
+At the start of the Activation phase, after players have resolved all other abilities that trigger at the start of the Activation phase, each ship may spend a cloak token to **decloak** , starting with the ship with the lowest pilot skill (using initiative to break ties).

-When a ship decloaks, it must choose one of the following effects:
+When a ship decloaks, it must choose **one** of the following effects:

 1. Perform a barrel roll using the [[Straight] 2] maneuver template.